Syracuse First-Offense DWI Lawyer

 Consequences for Refusing to Submit to Chemical Testing

-In New York, it is unlawful to refuse to submit to a breathalyzer or chemical testing when suspected of DWI.
+In Syracuse, it is unlawful to refuse to submit to a breathalyzer or chemical testing when suspected of DWI.
 Consequences for a refusal can include additional fines and immediate suspension of your license.

 Complete a Free Case Evaluation form now